Marmot Ultimate Review

 Marmot was first known for their equipment that was suited towards expedition mountaineering.
 Large expedition tents, down sleepings bags, down suits, and a variety of other gear was created, and they even were one of the pioneers to use Gore-Tex fabric.
-Shift to 2018, and we enter modern day Marmot which makes gear for every occasion.
-Especially resort skiing, and their flagship glove, The Ultimate Ski Glove, exemplifies its name.
+Shift to today, and we enter modern-day Marmot which makes gear for every occasion.
+Especially resort skiing, and their flagship glove, the Ultimate ski glove, exemplifies its name.

 Oddly enough the Ultimate was not a very warm option.
-We felt that this was a great choice when it was over 15F, or when sized with a liner, a great cold weather option.
-The lack of warmth comes from a very close fitting palm that packs out a bit as the glove is worn, adding to the dexterity and "broke-in" feeling of the palm increase.
+We felt that this was a great choice when it was over 15F, or when sized with a liner, a great cold-weather option.
+The lack of warmth comes from a very close-fitting palm that packs out a bit as the glove is worn, adding to the dexterity and "broke-in" feeling of the palm increase.
 When used in a backcountry setting, we found that the glove was plenty warm, slightly too warm for any uphill travel, and did a fantastic job on the descent in cold temperatures.
-The large cuff was able to seal on all of the testers coats to keep heat in.
-Overall, not a very warm pick but plenty warm enough for the average resort skiing day.
-A glove that is slightly warmer but less weather resistant would be the Hestra Army Leather Gore-Tex.
-A much warmer and less dexterous glove could be found with the Outdoor Research Alti Glove.
+The large cuff was able to seal on all of the testers' coats to keep heat in.
+Overall, not a very warm pick but warm enough for the average resort skiing day.

 A big factor in the lack of warmth of this glove is the increase in dexterity that comes with it.
 A thin layer of Primaloft gold covers both layers of the hand and allows for a close feel of the ski pole.
-With such a durably designed palm, we were surprised at how well this glove functioned in our in lab durability testing.
-We were able to select a key from a keychain easily and open a door, something the Outdoor Research Highcamp and the Black Diamond Guide could not do.
-Of course, this glove does not match the extremely supple leather of the Black Diamond Legend and Arcteryx Fission, although the Ultimate is also more durable as a result.
+With such a durably designed palm, we were surprised at how well this glove functioned in our lab dexterity testing.
+We were able to select a key from a keychain easily and open a door, something other gloves could not do.

 This is where the Ultimate ski glove shines.
 Ski patroller, ski bum, a resident of a resort town, will all rejoice when considering the durability of this glove.
 When you analyze the construction of the glove, you can see why it is built to last.
 From the reinforcements on the palm, the stretch panels covering the knuckles on the back of the fingers, and the oversized plastic tensioner and thick brightly colored wrist cord, this piece of kit was built for the long haul.
-You can't ask for much more in a glove this dexterous, as durability usually decreases a gloves dexterity due to thicker leather separating your fingers from the surface to an even greater extent.
-Other examples of excellent durability can be seen in the Hestra Fall Line and the Black Diamond Guide.
-A less durable but more dexterous glove can be found with the Arcteryx Fission.
+You can't ask for much more in a glove this dexterous, as durability usually decreases the dexterity of a glove due to thicker leather separating your fingers from the surface to an even greater extent.

 What a masterful execution of features Marmot has been able to do with this glove.
 Oversized and exaggerated controls cover the glove from the thick and easily adjustable wrist strap to the massive gauntlet cinch; each feature increases ease of use just a tad more.
 One feature we sorely missed was a solid nose wipe on the thumb.
 Instead, your nostrils are greeted with another leather reinforcement!
 We can't really fault the glove for this, but we did hold back a point due to this detail and the lack of a finger mounted loop for stowing.
 Overall each feature that exists on the glove is perfectly executed and built to last.